Paramilitary punishment attacks in Northern Ireland: "Hoods"

 Most victims come from a delinquent youth subculture colloquially known as "hoods".
-Offences that they commit range from organized drug dealing to joyriding.
+Offences that they commit range from organised drug dealing to joyriding.
 Joyriding is especially common in West Belfast and the vast majority of offenders in Northern Ireland come from the Catholic community.
 Hoods continue to offend even though they know that this puts them at high risk of punishment.
 According to one study, this is because prestige in this subculture is based on costly signals of toughness and individuals are able to attain even higher prestige when they show that they are undeterred by punishment attacks.
 According to another study, hoods regard having been kneecapped as a "mark of prestige".
 Drug dealing was strongly opposed by the IRA, with the commander of the Belfast Brigade declaring that drugs are the "poison of our community" and their purveyors responsible for "CRIMES AGAINST HUMANITY".
-During the 2000s, several republican and loyalist groups have themselves become involved in drug trafficking and other forms of organized crime.
+During the 2000s, several republican and loyalist groups have themselves become involved in drug trafficking and other forms of organised crime.

 Politically motivated attacks

 Other victims are attacked for political reasons, such as part of feuds with other groups.
 For example, in 1998 the IRA attacked both Kevin McQuillan, a leader in the rival Irish Republican Socialist Party, and Michael Donnelly, chairman of Republican Sinn Féin in Derry.
-One reason for the resurgence of dissident republicans after the IRA's disbanding in 2005 was that previously, the organization had been conducting campaigns of social ostracism, intimidation, kidnapping, and assassination against dissident republicans.
-These attacks deter opponents of paramilitary groups from criticizing them.
-Other victims, such as Andrew Kearney and Andrew Peden, were attacked after quarreling with paramilitary members.
+One reason for the resurgence of dissident republicans after the IRA's disbanding in 2005 was that previously, the organisation had been conducting campaigns of social ostracism, intimidation, kidnapping, and assassination against dissident republicans.
+These attacks deter opponents of paramilitary groups from criticising them.
+Other victims, such as Andrew Kearney and Andrew Peden, were attacked after quarrelling with paramilitary members.